Appendix A: 14-18.1 Academic Forgiveness Policy

 CHEATING - Intentional use or attempted use of unauthorized materials, information, notes, study aids, devices or other assistance in any academic exercise.
 This definition includes unauthorized communication of information during an academic exercise.

-Typical Examples: Copying from another student’s paper or receiving unauthorized assistance during a quiz, test or examination using books, notes or other devices (e. g., communication devices) when these are not authorized; procuring without authorization tests or examinations before the scheduled exercise (including discussion of the substance of examinations and tests when it is expected they will not be discussed); copying reports, laboratory work, computer programs or files and the like from other students; collaborating on laboratory or computer work without authorization and without indication of the nature and extent of the collaboration; sending a substitute to take an examination; receiving assistance in locating or using sources of information in an assignment where such assistance has been forbidden by the instructor.
+Typical Examples: Copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination using books, notes or other devices (e. g., communication devices) when these are not authorized; procuring without authorization tests or examinations before the scheduled exercise (including discussion of the substance of examinations and tests when it is expected they will not be discussed); copying reports, laboratory work, computer programs or files and the like from other students; collaborating on laboratory work, computer work or online work without authorization and without indication of the nature and extent of the collaboration; having a substitute take an examination, do an assignments or do online work; receiving assistance in locating or using sources of information in an assignment where such assistance has been forbidden by the instructor.

 FABRICATION AND FALSIFICATION - Intentional alteration or invention of any information or citation in an academic exercise.